PULdischo/dsf-spring-2025/content/sessions/week-2.md

 - [Markdown Guide](https://www.markdownguide.org/cheat-sheet/)
 - [Github Guides: Mastering Markdown](https://guides.github.com/features/mastering-markdown/)

-## File Naming and Metadata Best Practices

-Following best practices make us good citizens within the user communities we join and facilitate the sustainability of our digital projects.
-For this workshop series, we need to follow the best practices or conventions shared by the CollectionBuilder team.

-### CB File Naming Conventions

-- all lowercase
-- no spaces
-- no special characters (undercscores `_` are ok)

-### CB Metadata Best Practices

-- Don't use Excel to create or open your metadata spreadsheet
-- Use UTF-8 encoding
-- Strip extra white space
-- Use a semicolon to separate multiple values within a field

-To explore CB's conventions further, review their [object](https://collectionbuilder.github.io/cb-docs/docs/objects/gh-objects/) and [metadata](https://collectionbuilder.github.io/cb-docs/docs/metadata/) guidelines for the CollectionBuilder GitHub Pages Template.
+## Our Development Environment

+The following combination of software, tools, and file types make your website possible.
+These are not the only solutions, but are great starting points.
+Here are the basics:

+- Text editor: VS Code
+- Version Control: GitHub, GitHub Desktop, and/or Git
+- Programming Language: Ruby
+- Development tools: Jekyll, markdown (file type and markup language), csv files

+You will need to set up of your development environment by following specific documentation from the folks at [CollectionBuilder's guidelines](https://collectionbuilder.github.io/cb-docs/docs/software/).
+Here's what that process looks like:

+- [Install Ruby](https://collectionbuilder.github.io/cb-docs/docs/software/ruby/): Note that there are different installation steps depending on your operating system, select Mac, Windows, or Linux based on your computer.
+- After you successfully install Ruby, you can [install Jekyll](https://collectionbuilder.github.io/cb-docs/docs/software/jekyll/).
+If needed, you can also consult [Jekyll's documentation](https://jekyllrb.com/docs/).

 ## Homework

+- Set up your development environment.
+If you are unsure of what to do or struggle to set up the environment, please come to office hours on February 25 or 26.
-Collect your objects, place those objects in a folder on your hard drive, and apply file naming best practices to your objects.
+- Collect your objects, place those objects in a folder on your hard drive, and apply file naming best practices to your objects.
-Prepare your metadata for CollectionBuilder.
+- Prepare your metadata for CollectionBuilder.
-Set up your development environment.
-If you are unsure of what to do or struggle to set up the environment, please come to office hours on October 9.